TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 Joseph Alineo On March 4, 2013 with a vote of 5 YES, 3 NO and 3

-Donald Af Rheault ABSENT, the Agawam City Council voted to approve the Resolution
+Donald A7 Rheault ABSENT, the Agawam City Council voted to approve the Resolution

 opposing the increase in Massachusetts State Income Tax by Governor